NyAiko/SMS-spam-detector/README.md

 # SMS-spam-detetor
 The aim of this project is to detect spam messages and classify them.
-We start from preprocessing the raw data until model building then We compared the performance of all the trained the classifier.
+We start from preprocessing the raw data until model building then we compared the performance of all the trained the classifier.

 # Methods:
 The dataset is a '.csv' file from www.kaggle.com.